adrianherd/pet-store/README.md

 - Docker (CLI used in serve script)
 - Node

+Ensure that Docker Desktop/Daemon is already running on your computer before starting the application

 ## Start the application

 Run `npx nx serve pet-store` to start the development server.
 This commands prepares the docker container for you as such: